About The Duchess of Edinburgh

 Charities and Patronages

-Charity providing dogs and mobility services to the visually impaired.Region: UK-wideMembers of the Royal Family:The Countess of Wessex, Patron
+Charity providing therapy for children with developmental delay.Region: UK-wideMembers of the Royal Family:The Countess of Wessex, President

-Ship in the Royal Navy.Region: UK-wideMembers of the Royal Family:The Countess of Wessex, Sponsor
+National governing body for the sports of bobsleigh and skeleton in the UK.Region: UK-wideMembers of the Royal Family:The Countess of Wessex, Patron